freedomofpress/securedrop/docs/ossec_alerts.rst

 This is a normal alert, it tells you your system is up-to-date and patched.

-Occassionally your SecureDrop Servers will send an alert for failing to connect to Tor relays.
+Occasionally your SecureDrop Servers will send an alert for failing to connect to Tor relays.
 Since SecureDrop runs as a Tor Onion Service, it is possible for Tor connections to timeout or become overloaded. ::